BSpendlove/bcp_pyBGP/README.md

-# bcp_pyBGP
+# pybgpview
-Brandon's Cisco Project - Python BGP Viewer
+Python Module that handles requests towards the BGPView application developed by SecurityTrails.

 This project is a quick and dirty Python API to interact with the bgpview's API (https://bgpview.io/)